Last Updated on 28th April 2025

 Legal Grounds for Overturning a Will

-To overturn a Will, it’s essential to have legitimate legal grounds.
-The courts will not set aside Will simply on the basis that someone is unhappy with the way the deceased has distributed their assets.
-The most common grounds for contesting a Will include:
+To overturn a Will, you will need to have legitimate legal grounds to do so.
+The courts will not set aside Will simply on the basis that someone doesn’t like the way the deceased has distributed their assets.

-Lack of Testamentary Capacity:
+- Lack of Testamentary Capacity:

 Testamentary capacity refers to the legal and mental capability of the person making the Will (known as the testator).
 To have capacity, the testator must: